 Bill Nye Saves the World

-Educational elements include: Bill Nye, is a science guy who brings experts and famous guests to his lab for a fun-filled talk show exploring scientific issues including climate change, video games, and space travel.
-The original show which ran from 1993-1998 was Bill Nye the Science Guy.
+Bill Nye, is a science guy who brings experts and famous guests to his lab for a fun-filled talk show exploring scientific issues including climate change, video games, and space travel.
+The original show, which ran from 1993 to 1998, was Bill Nye the Science Guy.
+This educational show was created for older kids who ‘graduated’ from the original show and already have foundational scientific knowledge.
+There are some mature topics like sex (from a scientific perspective), and Bill Nye takes on the role of a talk show host rather than a lab instructor.

 A Series of Unfortunate Events (Season 1)